- If you're still running the good old Win 7, you'll need all the help you can get and that includes the best browser for Windows 7.

 Thus, Firefox is a better browser for Windows 7 desktops and laptops with lower system specifications.

-Vivaldi is a browser with a similar UI design to Opera that packs in customization and tab management options which few other browsers can match.
+Vivaldi is a browser with a similar UI design to Opera that packs in customization and tab management options that few other browsers can match.

 The Vivaldi browser is one for power users as it includes customization options for most of its visual elements, hotkeys, Start Page, and window.